Laguna Beach, CA

 Kerri Wright

-What to Do When ICE Comes Knocking
+What to Do If ICE Comes Knocking

-How should your company respond when Immigration and Customs Enforcement (ICE) requests information, including access to your computer systems to inspect I-9 data?
+How should your company respond if Immigration and Customs Enforcement (ICE) requests information, including access to your computer systems to inspect I-9 data?
 Kerri Wright from New Jersey member Porzio Bromberg & Newman will consider the intersection of compliance, digital privacy, and due process, offering practical guidance to prepare for and navigate increasingly aggressive ICE enforcement.

 David Lacy